Lumisumu/carrot-comic-downloader/README.md

 Click "?" buttons to see tips about program features.

-If new comics have been released for supported comics, update the values in "comics.txt" file in "resources" folder.
-If DLC has new multipanel or gif comics, add them to dlc-multipanel.txt and dlc-gifcomics.txt files that are in "resources/special-comics" folder.
+If new comics have been released for supported comics, update the values in "comics.txt" file in "res" folder.
+If DLC has new multipanel or gif comics, add them to dlc-multipanel.txt and dlc-gifcomics.txt files that are in "res/special-comics" folder.

-To use a custom script, edit the "script_custom.py" file in "resources" folder.
+To use a custom script, edit the "script_custom.py" file in "res" folder.
 Your file must have `write_links()` function where custom script code starts.

 ## Errors